UWCNuclear/DetectorEfficiency/README.md

 # Introduction to Detector Efficiency and Peak Fitting
-Introduction slides are included in this repository.
+Introduction slides are included in this repository (soon!).

 To download all the files included in this repository, paste in your terminal: